 At Kerachut Beach, you can find the one and only Meromictic lake in Malaysia where two water ecosystems exist.
 The fresh water fish will swim at the bottom of the lake and the salt water fish swim on top.
 On this beach is located the turtle sanctuary to educate people on turtle conservation.

-Come and experience the best of Penang that can offer!!!
+Come and experience the best of Penang that it can offer!!!